haoxins/haoxins.github.io/archived/2021-graph-powered-machine-learning.md

 * *Graph-powered* **data analysis** features include
-  - **Graph algorithms**: Several types of graph
+  - **Graph algorithms**: Several types of graph algorithms, such as *clustering*, *page ranking*, and *link analysis* algorithms, are useful for identifying insights in the data and for analysis purposes.
+  - Moreover, they can be used as a first data preprocessing step in a more complex analysis process.
+  - **Graph-accelerated machine learning**: The graph-powered feature extraction discussed earlier is an example of how graphs can speed or improve the quality of the learning system.
+Graphs can help in
+    *filtering*, *cleaning*, *enriching*, and
+    *merging* data before or
+    during training phases.
+  - **Network dynamics**: Awareness of the surrounding contexts and related forces that act on networks allows you not only to understand network dynamics, but also to use them to improve the quality of the predictions.
+  - **Mixing models**: Multiple models can coexist in the same graph, taking advantage of flexible and fast access patterns, provided that they can be merged during the prediction phase.
+This feature improves final accuracy.
+Moreover, the same model sometimes can be used in different ways.
+  - **Fast model access**: Real-time use requires fast predictions, which implies a model that can be accessed as fast as possible.
+Graphs provide the right patterns for these scopes.

 ## Graph data engineering

 ## Graphs in machine learning applications